falcon-computing/genome-release/docs/README.md

 | -P | --pl | String(\*) | platform ID ('PL' in BAM header) |
 | -L | --lb | String(\*) | library ID ('LB' in BAM header) |
 | -l | --align-only | | skip mark duplicates |

+Note: Currently, -O [ --extra-options] supports only fcs-genome align options.
+Extra options in bwa original not displayed in the fcs-genome align help are not available.

 ### fcs-genome markdup
 Takes a BAM file and mark duplicates the reads.